eugeneiiim/node-redis-pipe/README.md

 node-redis-pipe
 ===============

-Pipe commands into Redis from node, e.g. for bulk insert.
+Pipe commands into Redis from Node, e.g. for bulk insert.

 Based on http://redis.io/topics/mass-insert.